 AKA my least favourite constellation.
-I don’t like this constellation because when Flint and I first got together and he was away in the woods he would tell me he was sat gazing at Lyra and she looked really good tonight!
+I don’t like this constellation because when Adam and I first got together and he was away in the woods he would tell me he was sat gazing at Lyra and she looked really good tonight!
 You can imagine my relief when I found out Lyra was just a bunch of bloody stars!

 In life, often people make assumptions or they make their mind up without taking the time to find out about facts or motivation.

 This is something that I think happens regularly with Bushcraft and here are some examples that I have come across….